 Is there such a thing as retention?
 Millennials have a tendency to focus on their individual career needs and continually look for the next best opportunity.
 Choosing a new job is often influenced by non-monetary factors.
 Work/Life balance, snacks, philanthropy, unlimited vacation, socializing.
-For companies to keep their best millennial talent they have to create forums for frequent open dialogue and feedback to ensure Millennials and their employers are being transparent based on mutual needs.
-The job function itself is not enough, culture and being part of defining the company’s culture goes a long way to retaining Millennials.
+For companies to keep their best Millennial talent they have to create forums for frequent open dialogue and feedback to ensure Millennials and their employers are being transparent based on mutual needs.
+The job function itself is not enough: culture and being part of defining the company’s culture go a long way to retaining Millennials.

 Listen, they want to be heard, most importantly you may learn a few things that can enhance the course you are on!